home-assistant/home-assistant.io/source/_components/counter.markdown

 {% configuration %}
 "[alias]":
   description: Alias for the counter.
-Multiple entries are allowed. 'alias' should be replaced by the user for their actual value.
+Multiple entries are allowed. `alias` should be replaced by the user for their actual value.
   required: true
   type: map
   keys: